 When a person snorts Suboxone, they receive all of the active ingredients at the same time, instead of being released over a longer period.
-It can lead to numbness, nausea, and a drowsy euphoria.
-Though Suboxone isn’t meant to make a patient feel anything but normal, and is only intended to take the edge off the withdrawals and reduce or diminish cravings.
+It can lead to numbness, nausea, and drowsy euphoria.
+Though Suboxone isn’t meant to make a patient feel anything but normal and is only intended to take the edge off the withdrawals and reduce or diminish cravings.
 This happens because “the brain thinks it is receiving the problem opioid, so withdrawal symptoms stay away.”
 (U.S. Department of Mental Health and Human Services).

 Side-Effects Of Snorting Suboxone

 Snorting Suboxone can also have a serious impact on a person’s health.
 The lungs, throat, nasal passage, and brain are the first in danger.
 Snorting Suboxone can increase that chances of some of the drug’s side-effects and a range of other potential dangers as well:

 - Overdose and toxicity

 - Inability to sleep well

 - Increased drug dependence

 - Behavior problems

 Is There A Safe Way To Snort Suboxone?